Polyanyanwu/football-quiz-pp2/README.md

     Guided by the User Story and application design, extensive tests of the functionality was carried out.
 The detailed test script and result is available at  [Functionality Test](docs/Testing.md)

 * ### Bugs
-    As expected for projects of this nature several bugs were identified in the cause of the impleentation and fixed accordingly.
+    As expected for projects of this nature several bugs were identified in the cause of the implementation and fixed accordingly.
     1. Submit Answer had two issues.
 The first one was it tried to process the submission even when an answer had not been selected.
 This was resolved by first checking that one of the Options has the "option-selected" class before processing the submission, if not an alert message is displayed for the user to first select and answer before submitting.
 The second issue was submitting the same answer more than once.
 The solution was disabling click on the div was being used as the Submit Answer and re-enabling it when a new question is loaded.

-    2. The timer for tracking the elapsed time for the quiz kept running even after getting to 0 secods left.
+    2. The timer for tracking the elapsed time for the quiz kept running even after getting to 0 seconds left.
 It was resolved by calling the function clearInterval().

     3. It was challenging to get the Font Awesome to be displayed for the marking of the correct answer with a √ and wrong answer with an x.
 To resolve this I had to setup two divs' having the two Font Awesome for each answer option and used CSS class to control the display from JavaScript.